 Review whether you can you really learn all that you need to know from voir dire, and when to trust your instincts

 Attorney Peter Naylor focuses his practice on medical malpractice defense and general civil litigation.
 He practiced in the insurance defense field after graduation from law school in 2005, then spent five years in the Chicago area advocating on behalf of personal injury plaintiffs before joining Brown, Hay + Stephens in 2011.
-He devotes 99% of his practice to litigation and trial work, having tried dozens
+He devotes 99% of his practice to litigation and trial work, having tried dozens of cases to successful jury verdict over the years.

 Mr. Naylor was thorough, almost beyond belief!!
 His preparation for jury selection and his actual work in selecting jurors is about as exhaustive an exercise as one can imagine!!
 I guess my question is whether, in the end, the results vary because of the time and energy devoted to selecting or deselecting jurors--like he said, the deselection really is the more important side of the equation!!
 And the social media stuff simply was not there when I was selecting jurors in the ancient past!!!
 Really makes a difference!!
 He gets an A+ for presentation and thoroughness in selecting a jury!!!